Learn how to get rid of coyotes for your safety and know how you can make a profit off of it or use it for winter survival.

-Basics of Coyote Trapping – Trapping 101
+Basics of Coyote Trapping – Trapping Coyotes 101

-Trapping is a good way for kids to explore the outdoors, learn about animals, their habits and habitats.
-For some people the desire to trap never fades as years pass.
-For other the desire to trap doesn’t come until later in life.
+Trapping is a good way for kids to explore the outdoors, and learn about animals, their habits, and their habitats.
+For some people, the desire to trap never fades even as the years pass.

 This will cover the most popular species trappers' target.
 The basics of trapping will also cover methods experiences trappers use to trap them.

-Beavers and Muskrats:
+1. Beavers and Muskrats

 Two of the most popular species trappers pursue are beavers and muskrats.
-Experienced trappers tend to trap beavers and muskrats in the winter, but for a beginner; trapping these species may be easier to trap in the spring and fall.
+Experienced trappers tend to trap beavers and muskrats in the winter.
+But for a beginner, trapping these species may be easier to trap in the spring and fall.